 On the morning of April 10, 1862, Union forces asked for the surrender of the Fort to prevent needless loss of life.
 Confederate Colonel Charles H. Olmstead, who believed the fort to be invincible, rejected the offer.
 Though Fort Pulaski was prepared for an attack, they had no way of knowing that the Union Army had successfully tested a rifled cannon in combat, the success of which rendered brick fortifications obsolete.

 Under the command of Quincy A. Gillmore, Fort Pulaski was attacked with 36 guns, including the new James Rifled Cannon and Parrott rifles.
 The rifled projectiles, which could accurately be fired up to 4-5 miles, breached one of the fort’s corner walls that were dangerously close to the main powder magazine.
 Realizing that if the magazine exploded, the fort would be seriously damaged and the garrison would suffer severe casualties, Olmstead surrendered after 2:00 pm on April 11, 1862.
-Only two soldiers, one Confederate, and one Union, were injured in the attack.
+Only two soldiers, one Confederate and one Union, were injured in the attack.
 Gillmore succeeded almost entirely because of the rifled cannon, which caused massive damage to the fort’s walls.
 The triumph won him a promotion from engineer captain to brigadier general.

 Within six weeks of the surrender, Union forces repaired the Fort, and all shipping in and out of Savannah ceased.
 The loss of Savannah as a viable Confederate port crippled the Southern war effort.
 With the Fort securely under Union control, General David Hunter, commander of the Union garrison, issued General Order Number Seven, which stated that all slaves in Florida, Georgia, and South Carolina were now free.
 At this time, Fort Pulaski was made a final destination on the Underground Railroad as slaves throughout the area were freed upon arrival on Cockspur Island.
 Hundreds visited the island and resided in the fort’s old construction village.
 Many men would join together to form one of the first colored troops’ divisions and became members of the 1st and 3rd South Carolina Volunteers, which saw action late in the war.

 The garrison of Union soldiers reached 600 during the initial occupation of Fort Pulaski.
 Still, as the war dragged on, it became obvious the Southern forces could not retake the fort, and the garrison was reduced to around 250 men.
 Late in the war, the fort would be made into a prison.
-Fort Pulaski remained a military and political prison for a short while when the war was over.
+Fort Pulaski remained a military and political prison for a short while after the war.
 It would house a Confederate Secretary of State, Secretary of the Treasury, Secretary of War, Assistant Secretary of War, three state governors, a senator, and the man who had commanded the Fort after the South had taken it.

 When its use as a prison was over, Fort Pulaski was unoccupied and neglected.
 The War Department finally made Fort Pulaski a national monument in 1924, and in the 1930s, the Civilian Conservation Corps worked to rehabilitate the fort and the surrounding landscape.
-Cockspur Island saw further activity as a section base for the US Navy during World War II.
+Cockspur Island saw further activity as a section base for the U.S. Navy during World War II.

 More Information: